 Note: Each set of business rules is applicable to a specific AIXM version and each rule has a unique identifier that includes the AIXM version.
 The current set is applicable to AIXM version 5.1.
 However, the same rules can be used with AIXM version 5.1.1, as there are no differences between the two AIXM versions that would make one of the rules inapplicable.

-The next version is scheduled for the second part of 2019 and it will include some additional changes in the rules for EAD, scheduled for implementation in Release 15.3
+The next version is scheduled for the last part of 2023 and it will include some additional changes in the rules for EAD, scheduled for implementation in Release 15.3